 The law must be strengthened to ensure that all women who want or need single sex spaces (including toilets, health provision accommodation, prisons, sports, sexual and domestic violence services) are able to access them without resorting to extraordinary measures.
 Service providers should be supported in offering such services through legal and financial means and clear guidance must be issued on the exercising of such rights.

-Watch the film of Lucy Masoud at the launch of our New Year Resolutions
+Watch Lucy Masoud at the launch of our New Year Resolutions

 3. An end to violence against women